Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. Do I need vaccinations, and what is medical care like near the parks?

-Consult your doctor before travelling for current recommendations — routine vaccinations for India are typical, and a yellow-fever certificate may be required if you arrive from an affected country.
+Consult your doctor before travelling for current recommendations.
 Carry all personal medication, as pharmacies near reserves are basic and good hospitals can be 3–5 hours away.
+Tigerwalah's partner lodges keep first-aid, and we plan around medical access.

 Plan a worry-free trip →